 Assistant Professor, Department of Environmental Studies, PGDAV College, University of Delhi, New Delhi, India

-Research Associate, Department of Botany, Institute of Science, Banaras Hindu University, Varanasi, India
+Centre for Advanced Study in Botany, Institute of Science, Banaras Hindu University, Varanasi, India

 Dr. Anwesha Borthakur is a research fellow at the Centre for Studies in Science Policy, Jawaharlal Nehru University, New Delhi.
 She has an M.Phil and PhD in Science Policy Studies.
 The area of her both M.Phil and PhD studies was waste management and policy implications in India.
 She has published more than 30 papers/chapters in international peer-reviewed journals and books.
 Presently working as a Post Doctoral Fellow.